nnethercote/perf-book/src/build-configuration.md

 # Build Configuration

 The right build configuration will maximize the performance of your Rust program without any changes to its code.
+In particular, several build configuration options exist that trade longer compile times for higher code quality.
 But you should check your program's performance after applying any of the following changes, because they can sometimes worsen performance.

 ## Release Builds